ASUU tasks FG on 2019 MoA, universities revitalisation fund

 The Academic Staff Union of Universities (ASUU) has called on the Federal Government to implement the 2019 Memorandum of Action (MoA) it signed with the union.

-ASUU also urged the government to release fund for revitalisation of the Nigerian university system for the development of the education sector.
+ASUU also urged the government to release funds for revitalisation of the Nigerian university system for the development of the education sector.

 Prof. Theophilus Lagi, the ASUU, Abuja Zonal Coordinator, made the call during a news conference on Monday in Abuja.